pelahi/TreeFrog/doc/getting.rst

 * `OpenMP <http://www.openmp.org/>`_ - API, generally included with many compilers

-**TreeFrog** also can output in a variety of formats: ASCII, and HDF.
+|tf| also can output in a variety of formats: ASCII, and HDF.
 HDF can be enabled and disabled, and requires libraries.

 * `Hiearchical Data Format (HDF) <https://www.hdfgroup.org/>`_ - self describing data format.